8 Wonderful Things to do in Caye Caulker

 What currency do I need?

-Belize uses the Belize dollar, which, at the time of writing is 1 USD is 2.02 BZD.
+Belize uses the Belize dollar.
+At the time of writing, 1 USD is 2.02 BZD.

 What plug do I need?